jcsherin/jcsherin.github.io/posts/2025-06-24-parquet-dremel-record-shredding/index.md

 so hard to store them efficiently and improving query performance.
 This will help us better understand the ingenious design choices in the Dremel representation.

+## The Naive Approach

+The nested data structure is serialized into a JSON format.
+Each serialized value is self-describing as it preserves the nested structure, keys and values.
+The original value is easily retrieved by parsing the string JSON value.
+This is a convenient way for transporting nested data structures across APIs in multiple languages.
+However, this approach does not scale well for storage systems.
+The keys or fields in the nested data structure are stored together with the value.
+The redundancy across many stored instances scales linearly with the number of instances.

+A columnar file format Parquet solves this problem.
+The schema of a nested data structure is stored once, and the values extracted from the nested data structure is stored separately.
+This uses storage space efficiently.
+The values of the same data type or field are stored contiguously.
+This column-oriented storage is why it is known as a columnar storage format.

+The columnar storage model is amenable to all kinds of light-weight compression schemes.
+This is possible because the column is guaranteed to contain values of a single data type.
+These light-weight compression schemes sometimes can achieve compression ratios which far exceeds generalized compression like snappy, zstd.
+Let me demonstrate with an example.

+A common light-weight compression scheme is dictionary encoding.
+Consider the example of a `city` column which has the only two distinct values: `Two Rivers`, `Far Madding`.
+This can be encoded as integers like `0` -> `Two Rivers` and `1` -> `Far Madding`.
+The integer keys are stored instead of the string values.

+If the `city` values are sorted and stored in descending order we can also apply run-length encoding.
+Assume there are 100 values of `Two Rivers` followed by another 100 values of `Far Madding` stored in an array.
+This can now be reduced to the following representation: `[ (0, 100), (1, 100) ]`.
+Assuming 32-bit integers, this is a total of 16 bytes of compressed storage.
+This is a massive compression ratio compared to storing the original strings, which will occupy 10 bytes for `Two Rivers` and 11 bytes for `Far Madding`.
+The total uncompressed size is 2100 bytes.

+This storage efficiency makes columnar file formats the de-facto choice for analytical queries.
+Queries execute faster because there is less I/O overhead, and the work shifts to decoding the compressed data which is CPU-bound and therefore will execute faster.
+This scales well when size of the dataset increases.

 ## Extract values from leaf node, now can't go back

 The naive approach to storing nested data structure is a direct serialization, like JSON.stringify.
 It will preserve the